In the header of page, users can perform a comprehensive search based on ID.

 Other parameters are set by default for users, and the output format is tabular with comment lines, which is our most recommended.

-The information of download files include gene id, symbol, location, marker class, tissue, cell type, p value, and evidence.
+The information of download marker files include gene id, symbol, location, marker class, tissue, cell type, p value, and evidence.